-established a foothold in the U.S. BigLaw firm DLA Piper is an investor in Riverview Law.
+Another example is Riverview Law that has notably established a foothold in the U.S. BigLaw firm DLA Piper is an investor in Riverview Law.
 Is this the beginning of a DLA "Lite" law firm?
-The chart on the opposite page describes how Riverview is conducting business according to its website.
-Note the use of fixed fee pricing, web access, and use of technology.
+The chart below describes how Riverview is conducting business, according to its website.

+Note the use of fixed fee pricing, Web access, and technology.
 These applications and tools have been a recurring mention throughout this article.

-While U.S. based firms are unable to obtain similar capital investments, some have nonetheless adopted an approach to client service, billing and legal services delivery that will position them as solid investments with appealing multiples and significant growth potential if legislation changing the byzantine rules and law materializes on our side of the "pond."
+While U.S.-based firms are unable to obtain similar capital investments, some have nonetheless adopted an approach to client service, billing and legal services delivery that will position them as solid investments with appealing multiples and significant growth potential if legislation changing the byzantine rules and law materializes on our side of the "pond."